opensafely/documentation/docs/measures.md

 --index-date-range "YYYY-MM-DD to YYYY-MM-DD by (week|month)"
 ```

-It also excepts `today` in place of a date.
+It also accepts `today` in place of a date.

 Output files are named like: `output/input_YYYY-MM-DD.csv`